Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: Background

 \textbf{Erasure and extraction in \fstar} follows Letouzey's extraction principles for Coq~\cite{letouzey2002new}.
 After type-checking and performing partial evaluation, \fstar \emph{erases} computationally-irrelevant code and performs extraction to an intermediary representation dubbed the ``ML AST''.

-For erasure, \fstar eliminates refinements, pre- and post-conditions, and generally replaces computationally irrelevant terms with units, i.e. any subexpression of type \li+erased+ becomes \li+()+. \fstar also removes calls to unit-returning functions, which means that calls to lemmas are also eliminated.

-For extraction, \fstar ensures that the ``ML AST'' features only prenex polymorphism (i.e. type schemes), and that it is annotated with classic ML types.
-Naturally, not all \fstar programs are type-able per the ML rules: using a bidirectional approach, extraction inserts necessary casts, and replaces types that are invalid in ML with $\top$, the uninformative type.
+For erasure, \fstar eliminates type refinements, pre- and post-conditions, and generally replaces computationally irrelevant terms with units. \fstar also removes calls to (pure) unit-returning functions, which means that calls to lemmas are also eliminated.
+For extraction, \fstar ensures that the ``ML AST'' features only prenex polymorphism (i.e., type schemes), and that it is annotated with classic ML types.
+In the context of this paper, we are only concerned with the generation of C code, which is possible only on a subset of the ``ML AST''; when extracting for C, a battery of checkers verifies that the code is in the proper subset.

-The ML AST can then be further compiled to three different targets.
-Going to OCaml, $\top$ becomes \li+Obj.t+ and casts become calls to \li+Obj.magic+; owing to OCaml's uniform value representation, any \fstar program can be compiled to OCaml.
-Going to F\#, only a subset of casts are admissible, since the .NET bytecode is typed.
-Finally, going to C only works for programs that are free of casts, as C does not admit a $\top$ type.